VictoryTek/humidor/README.md

 - Restrict `ALLOWED_ORIGINS` to your actual domain(s)
 - Enable firewall rules to restrict database port access
 - Regular security updates and backups

+## Credits

+Humidor is heavily inspired by Mealie.
+Big thanks to the Mealie team for creating and maintaining such an amazing app!

+Please support them at <https://github.com/mealie-recipes/mealie>

 See [Security Model](docs/SECURITY_MODEL.md) for detailed security architecture.